 - Improving the safety and range of assisted reproductive technologies.

 The Society for Reproductive Biology firmly believes that improvements in reproductive health stem from a thorough understanding of the normal function.
-As such, we advocate to funding and exploration in both fundamental and applied research.
+As such, we advocate for funding and exploration in both fundamental and applied research.
 We also strive to enhance the understanding of importance of reproductive health and how our discoveries add to the Australian and New Zealand economy.

 Members of the society range in experience from under-graduate students to professors of global standing.
 The society actively supports and promotes its junior researchers.
 Identifying and nurturing tomorrow’s leaders will ensure the society continues to lead the field of reproductive biology for many more years to come.